DIY Halloween Pillowcases with Heat Transfer Vinyl

-I found these pillowcases for only $5 at Walmart and immediately knew I wanted to give them a Halloween theme.
 My two boys stepped up to help me fulfill my challenge.
-They picked out the designs they wanted from the Chic & Scary Cricut cartridge and the Simply Scarecrow cartridge.
+They picked out the designs they wanted from the Chic & Scary Cricut cartridge and the Simply Scarecrow cartridge, but you can recreate the look with any Halloween SVG files.

 Hitchcock fans are the Birds freaking you out?

 This is heat transfer vinyl after it has been weeded.
 You see that it still has the backing on it.
-These birds are from the Simply Scarecrow Cricut cartridge.
+These birds are from Cricut’s Simply Scarecrow cartridge (back when they used cartridges).

 Ca-Caw!
 Isn’t this one kind of creepy?
 My son wanted multiples of crows.
 Good idea!
 I think it looks awesome!